kinow/autosubmit/docs/source/tutorial.rst

 After filling the experiment configuration and create, user can go into ``proj`` which has a copy of the model.

-A short reference on how to prepare the experiment project is detailed in the following section of this documentation:

-:doc:`project`

 The experiment project contains the scripts specified in ``jobs_xxxx.conf`` and a copy of model source code and data specified in ``expdef_xxxx.conf``.